healdev/courses-for-woocommerce-memberships/README.md

 # Follow-up Emails for Woocommerce Memberships
-Coming Soon - Send automated and manual Memberships follow-up emails with the <a href="https://woocommerce.com/products/woocommerce-memberships/">Woocommerce Memberships</a> extension.
+Plugin coming soon - Send automated and manual Memberships follow-up emails with the <a href="https://woocommerce.com/products/woocommerce-memberships/">Woocommerce Memberships</a> extension.